How to Get Sharp Photos for Social Media

 Best Resolution: The best photo to upload has 1350 pixels on the long edge, which is Instagram's maximum resolution for vertical images.

-Why 1350 Works Best: It matches Instagram's compression and rendering process closely, which helps preserve sharpness and detail.
+Why 1350 Works Best: It matches Instagram's compression and rendering algorithm closely, preserving sharpness and detail.

 Worst Results:

-- Photos without sharpening usually look worse.
+• Photos with no sharpening perform poorly.
 Sharpening your photos has a bigger impact on Instagram than on Facebook.

 File Format Matters!

 Save your images as JPEGs for social media.
-This format offers a good balance between file size and quality.
-PNG files, while very detailed, create larger files that social media platforms will compress anyway.
+It offers a good balance between file size and quality.
+PNG files, while excellent for detail, create larger file sizes that social media platforms will compress anyway.

 Pro Tip: Use the Online Resize Image Tool

-Resizing images for social media can be tricky, but Img2Go's Resize Image feature makes it easy.
-This simple tool lets you quickly adjust your images to platform-specific dimensions.
+Resizing images for social media can feel tricky, but Img2Go's Resize Image feature makes it easy.
+This simple tool lets you quickly adjust your images to match each platform's dimensions.

 How It Works:

-- Click START: Img2Go resizes your image based on your selection and gives you a file to download.
+3. Click START: Img2Go resizes your image based on your selection and lets you download the final file.

 With this user-friendly tool, you can make sure your photos look sharp and professional on every platform, with no guesswork.